benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 tags: [people, psychology, career, craft, compsci, programming, coding]
 article_img: bootstrap/img/machinery.jpg
 article_img_title: Machinery in an abandoned mill, UK by reddit user donebythehands
-article_img_alt: "An image depicting a piece of machinery in an abondoned mill from the subreddit: MachinePorn"
+article_img_alt: "An image depicting a piece of machinery in an abandoned mill from the subreddit: MachinePorn"
 reddit_url:
 hn_url:
 ---